 The concept of "Cousins in Clay" is attributed to Michael who referred to a visit to his “clay cousins” Bruce and Samantha in Seagrove, on his blog Sawdust and Dirt.
 After the cousin reference in his blog, Bruce and Samantha invited Michael to participate in their first Bulldog Pottery Studio Art sale, and titled it “Cousins in Clay”.
-This has now become a bi-annual event with exciting guest nationally recognized clay artist cousins from across the country.
-The Cousins in Clay shows happen at Bulldog Pottery in the early summer and at Kline Pottery on Labor Day weekend.
+This has now become an annual event with nationally recognized guest cousins from across the country.
+We recognize that clay artists all over the world are related to one another through the common bond of clay.
+We are one big extended family of cousins in clay!

 Bruce Gholson makes a diverse range of functional and decorative ceramics working with a variety of clays and glazes.
 Bruce received his M.F.A. in ceramics from the New York State College of Ceramics at Alfred University in 1997, and his BFA in ceramics from the University of Georgia at Athens in 1978.
 Bruce worked at Berea College’s Clay program in Berea, Kentucky for three years as the graduate apprentice, making pots, managing the materials inventory, firing schedules, and studio maintenance.
 Originally from Stillwater, Oklahoma, Bruce started making pots in 1973 after his first exposure to clay in his hometown’s college ceramics facility at Oklahoma State University in Stillwater, OK.
 Bruce has work in many private and museum collections including AMOCA, Schein-Joseph International Museum of Ceramics Art, Mobile Museum of Fine Art, Arizona S.U.
 Art Museum, Gregg Museum, and Mint Museum.